Business Visitor Visa: Applicant Guide

 If you are coming to the UK for the purposes of business, you’ll need to ensure you have the relevant permission.
-Depending on your nationality, you may need to apply for a Business Visitor visa, or you may be able to travel visa-free.
+Depending on your nationality, you may need to apply for a Business Visitor visa, or you may require an ETA.

 The following guide for foreign nationals looking to come to the UK as business visitors looks at the various different aspects of the Business Visitor visa category, from when this type of visa is needed to how long a visa application will take to process.